ZBaduk/zb-sequelize/README.md

 # ZB-Sequelize

-## Quick Start

-Simplify the management of sequelize transactions.
+Simplify the management of sequelize transactions using decorators.

 Example: